 2. Ancient Cultures Realized That They Couldn’t Control Several Things

-Most ancient cultures started believing in God after realizing that they had no power over several things.
-They realized that the rains rained at their own time, and they could not control negative factors such as death and illnesses.
-They thus believed that a Higher Power controlled these occurrences, and they offered sacrifices and prayed to it to make things work in their favor.
-For instance, the Greeks asked Zeus to bring rain because they believed he controlled rain.
+Most ancient cultures believed in God after realizing that they had no power over several things.
+They realized that they could not control the sun, moon, stars, oceans and so on.
+They thus believed that a Higher Power controlled these things, and they offered sacrifices and prayed to it to make things work in their favor.

 3.The God Instinct

-Neurotheologians argue that the anatomy of our brains predisposes us to believe in a Higher Power.
-Maybe, it‘s true, as Rene Descartes argued, that The Creator placed the ‘belief in God’ in our minds.
+Neurotheologians argue that the anatomy of our brains predispose us to believe in a Higher Power.
+Rene Descartes believed The Creator placed the ‘belief in God’ in our minds.

 Magic is defined as the use of supernatural powers to influence events.

 Many ancient cultures practiced magic.
-For instance, Egyptians used magic to cure illnesses and protect themselves against evil entities, and Greeks used magic to attract love and make bad things to happen to other folks.
+Egyptians used magic to cure illnesses and protect themselves from evil entities, and Greeks used magic to attract love and make bad things to happen to others.